dgaydukov/cert-aws/files/sa.md

 * elasticache - since it's a cache if data constantly changing you have to constantly clear the cache - which basically remove advantages of cache

 ###### SQS
+Payload vs attributes:
+* payload - body usually json, can be encrypted
+* attributes - key/value pair, always unencrypted.
+So when you decide where to put data keep encryption in mind.
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types:
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
 * FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second.
 There a few concept specific to this queue: